Rodel Fellowships in Public Leadership

 The Rodel Public Leadership Fellowship seeks to enhance our democracy by identifying and bringing together the nation’s most promising political leaders from across the political spectrum to explore, through study and conversation, the underlying values and principles of American democracy and the responsibilities of public leadership.
 The program seeks to support and inspire high ethical standards and thoughtful and civil bipartisan dialogue in order to help America’s elected officials achieve their full potential as leaders and public servants.

 Many Rodel Fellows have gone on to serve at the highest levels of responsibility in our democracy as Vice President, Presidential cabinet members, governors, and United States Senators and Representatives.

 About the Program

-William D. Budinger, an Aspen Institute Trustee and president of the Rodel Foundations, is the program’s chief source of inspiration: “The United States,” he says, “is founded on two bedrock ideas — freedom and democracy.
-It’s important to make sure our political leaders understand the degree to which America’s unique character rests on those two principles…It is in keeping with this vision that our goal is nothing less than to begin a reshaping of the American political dynamic.”
+William D. Budinger, an Aspen Institute Trustee and Founder of the Rodel Foundations, is the program’s chief source of inspiration: “The United States,” he says, “is founded on two bedrock ideas — freedom and democracy.
+It’s important to make sure our political leaders understand the degree to which America’s unique character rests on those two principles.
+It is in keeping with this vision that our goal is nothing less than to begin a reshaping of the American political dynamic.”
 Former Congressman Mickey Edwards, the program’s founding executive director, has explained: “It is time to work for change— to do what we can to refocus American politics on achievement rather than division.”

-Participation and Funding Participation.
+Participation and Funding Participation